xianjunxia/Joint-Learning-acoustic-event-detection/Readme.txt

 d.
 Run "python task3.py -m challenge" and get the detection results.

-4. Final detection results for the system with DNN-S is as following:
+4. Final detection results for the system with DNN-S are as following:

 Overall metrics:
 ===============